On perfect subdivision tilings: Introduction

 \section{Introduction}

 Embedding a large sparse subgraph into a dense graph is one of the most central problems in extremal graph theory.
-It is well-known that any graph $G$ with minimum degree at least $\lfloor \frac{v(G)}{2} \rfloor$ has a Hamiltonian cycle, hence also a perfect matching if the number of vertices $v(G)$ of $G$ is even.
-A perfect matching of a graph $G$ is a vertex-disjoint collection of edges whose union covers all vertices of $G$.
-A natural generalization of a perfect matching is a perfect $H$-tiling, for a general graph $H$.
-We say $G$ has a perfect $H$-tiling if $G$ contains a collection of vertex-disjoint copies of $H$, whose union covers all vertices of $G.$ For a positive integer $n$ divisible by $v(H)$, we denote by $\delta(n, H)$ the minimum integer $k$ such that any $n$-vertex graph $G$ with minimum degree at least $k$ has a perfect $H$-tiling.
-The celebrated Hajnal-Szemer\'{e}di~\cite{hajnal1970proof} theorem states that for any integer $r \geq 2,$ the number $\delta(n, K_r)$ is equal to $\left(1 - \frac{1}{r}\right)n.$
+It is well-known that any graph $G$ with a minimum degree of at least $\lceil \frac{v(G)}{2} \rceil$ has a Hamiltonian cycle, and hence also a perfect matching if the number of vertices $v(G)$ of $G$ is even.
+A \emph{perfect matching} of a graph $G$ is a vertex-disjoint collection of edges whose union covers all vertices of $G$.
+A natural generalization of a perfect matching is a perfect $H$-tiling for a general graph $H$.
+We say $G$ has a \emph{perfect $H$-tiling} if $G$ contains a collection of vertex-disjoint copies of $H$ whose union covers all vertices of $G$.
+We note that a perfect $H$-tiling exists only if $v(G)$ is divisible by $v(H)$.
+For a positive integer $n$ divisible by $v(H)$, we denote by $\delta(n, H)$ the minimum integer $k$ such that any $n$-vertex graph $G$ with a minimum degree of at least $k$ has a perfect $H$-tiling.
+The celebrated Hajnal-Szemerédi~\cite{hajnal1970proof} theorem states that for any integer $r \geq 2$, the number $\delta(n, K_r)$ is equal to $\left(1 - \frac{1}{r}\right)n$.